siddhi-io/siddhi-operator/README.md

 Supported Version: nginx 0.22.0+

 ## Enable NATS Server and NATS Streaming Server
 The [distributed deployment](https://siddhi.io/en/v5.1/docs/siddhi-as-a-kubernetes-microservice/#deploy-and-run-siddhi-app-in-distributed-mode) of a Siddhi app uses NATS as the intermediate messaging system.
 The distributed deployment creates partial Siddhi apps and each partial Siddhi apps connected using NATS.

-The Siddhi operator supports NATS operator v0.5.0+ and NATS streaming operator v0.2.2.
-To install NATS server and NATS streaming server please refer to [this documentation](https://github.com/nats-io/nats-streaming-operator/blob/master/README.md).
+The Siddhi operator supports [NATS operator v0.5.0+](https://github.com/nats-io/nats-operator/releases/tag/v0.6.0) and [NATS streaming operator v0.2.2+](https://github.com/nats-io/nats-streaming-operator/releases/tag/v0.3.0).

+Note that if your Kubernetes version is v1.16 or higher, then use the [NATS streaming operator v0.3.0+ versions](https://github.com/nats-io/nats-streaming-operator/releases/tag/v0.3.0).
+If your Kubernetes version is less than v1.16, then you have to use [NATS streaming operator v0.2.2 version](https://github.com/nats-io/nats-streaming-operator/releases/tag/v0.2.2).
+The reason for this version incompatibility is Kubernetes v1.16 was [removed the apps/v1beta2 API group](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/).

 ## Install Siddhi Operator in Kubernetes cluster